 So I knew that choosing this area to specialize in would ensure that I am solving problems in one of the most topical areas in business.

-The other thing I became aware of was that tax is a unique area of expertise which requires an understanding of the Law, Accounting and Finance.
+The other thing I became aware of was that tax is a unique area of expertise that requires an understanding of the Law, Accounting and Finance.
 And all these three happen to be my strength.

 That is how I decided on becoming a Corporate Tax Specialist.

-Do you want a career in Tax?
+Do you want a career in Tax in Australia?